zpainter/2020-04-01-ttt-stanford/index.md

 country: "us"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1)
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/ISO_639-1)
 humandate: "April 01-02, 2020"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
-humantime: "09:00 - 16:00"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
+humantime: "09:00 - 17:00"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2020-04-01      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2020-04-02        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Amy Hodge", "Zac Painter"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 helper: []     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
-contact: ["anyhodge@stanford.edu", "zwp@stanford.edu"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
+contact: ["amyhodge@stanford.edu", "zwp@stanford.edu"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 etherpad:  https://pad.carpentries.org/2020-04-01-ttt-stanford           # optional: URL for the workshop Etherpad if there is one
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 locations: